xyproto/cxx/README.md

 Tested on Arch Linux, FreeBSD, Ubuntu, macOS w/Homebrew, Void Linux and NetBSD.
 Docker images and Vagrant configuration files are available in the `tests` directory.
 Please submit a pull request if you have improvements for your platform!

 Several examples are included in the `examples` directory.
-These mostly center around everything you would need to create a game in C++23: OpenGL, SDL2, Vulkan, Audio etc, but also includes examples for Gtk3, Qt5, X11 and Windows (the example should build and run on Linux, using `wine`).
+These mostly center around everything you would need to create a game in C++23: OpenGL, SDL2, Vulkan, Audio etc, but also includes examples for GTK 4, Qt 6, X11 and Windows (the example should build and run on Linux, using `wine`).

 The target audience is programmers that don't want to fiddle with makefiles, CMake etc, but want to either try out a feature in C++23, learn modern C++ or create a demoscene demo or a game.